Vaishnavi6825/PCOS_Chatbot/README.md

 Polycystic Ovary Syndrome (PCOS) is a common hormonal disorder affecting millions of women.
 This AI-powered diagnostic assistant helps predict the likelihood of PCOS using biomedical indicators like hormone levels, BMI, and clinical symptoms.

-The tool provides accessible support for early detection and empowers women’s health decisions through a friendly Streamlit-based chatbot.
+The tool provides accessible support for early detection and empowers women’s health decisions through a friendly Streamlit-based chatbot. <br>
 ⚠️ Disclaimer: This tool is not a substitute for professional medical advice.

 ---